-\paragraph{Implementation Details.} We implement our experiments using Pytorch~\cite{paszke2019pytorch} and LaVIS~\cite{li2022lavis} framework.
-For the LLM component of the Multimodal Large Language Model (MLLM), we adopt the Llama-3.2-1B-Instruct~\cite{dubey2024llama} architecture and initialize it with pre-trained parameters at the start of the first task.
-Following the implementation in~\cite{panagopoulou2023x}, we apply the EVA-CLIP-ViT-G/14~\cite{fang2023eva} as the Image Encoder and Video Encoder, and the $\text{BEATs}_{\text{iter3+}}$~\cite{chen2023beats} as the Audio Encoder.
+We implement our experiments using Pytorch~\citep{paszke2019pytorch} and LaVIS~\citep{li2022lavis} framework.
+For the LLM backbone of the Multimodal Large Language Model (MLLM), we adopt the Llama-3.2-1B-Instruct~\citep{dubey2024llama}, which is initialized with its official pre-trained parameters at the beginning of the first task.
+Following the implementation in~\citep{panagopoulou2023x}, we apply the EVA-CLIP-ViT-G/14~\citep{fang2023eva} as the Image Encoder and Video Encoder, and the $\text{BEATs}_{\text{iter3+}}$~\citep{chen2023beats} as the Audio Encoder.
 Each video input consists of 4 frames, and the audio input also consists of 4 frames with the sampling rate of 11kHz.
-For the video and audio modalities, the Video Encoder and Audio Encoder process each frame individually and then concatenate the encoded patches from all frames, following the approach in~\cite{panagopoulou2023x}.
-For the Image Projection, we use a two-layers MLP with the GELU~\cite{hendrycks2016gaussian} activation function.
+For the video and audio modalities, the Video Encoder and Audio Encoder process each frame individually and then concatenate the encoded patches from all frames, following the approach in~\citep{panagopoulou2023x}.
+For the Image Projection, we use a two-layers MLP with the GELU~\citep{hendrycks2016gaussian} activation function.
 For the Video and Audio Projection, both of them include a single convolutional layer as a pooling layer to reduce the total number of patches, followed by a two-layers MLP with the GELU activation function.
-For each task, we train the model using the AdamW~\cite{loshchilov2018decoupled} optimizer with an initial learning rate of 1e-5, adjusted using the cosine decay strategy, and a weight decay of 5e-2.
+For each task, we train the model using the AdamW~\citep{loshchilov2018decoupled} optimizer with an initial learning rate of 1e-5, adjusted using the cosine decay strategy, and a weight decay of 5e-2.
 We train our proposed MoInCL and all baseline methods on a NVIDIA RTX A6000 Ada GPU.
-During the training of our approach, the pure text instructions in the Instruction-based Knowledge Distillation (IKD) constraint are randomly sampled from the Natural Instructions~\cite{mishra2022cross} dataset.
+During the training of our approach, the pure text instructions in the Instruction-based Knowledge Distillation (IKD) constraint are randomly sampled from the Natural Instructions~\citep{mishra2022cross} dataset.